Top Houston Fitness Center Moves Into Swank New Digs as Gyms Reopen — Henry Richardson Redefines DEFINE | PaperCity Magazine

 The second floor of the flagship is where things are new and very interesting.
 In addition to a bright and cheery studio for the online classes and perhaps smaller classes later, this is where Dr. Nashat Latib, osteopath and board-certified emergency medicine physician, and Dr. Tina Hills, specializing in sports medicine, will conduct functional medicine and personal training sessions.

-Highlight of the new studio is the infra-red sauna, which Richardson says “penetrates the skin through near, mid, and far infra-red light therapy that results in increasing the core body temperature by roughly three degrees, which consequently results in an array of health and healing benefits.”
+Highlight of the new studio is the infrared sauna, which Richardson says “penetrates the skin through near, mid, and far infra-red light therapy that results in increasing the core body temperature by roughly three degrees, which consequently results in an array of health and healing benefits.”